 An Official Website of the Commonwealth of Kentucky

-*Any legal equipment may be used during the Quota Hunt with Dogs; this entire season is also open for chase-only.
+**Any legal equipment may be used during the Quota Hunt with Dogs.
+Note: Chase-Only season continues after quota is met.

 Q: Is it legal to shoot a bear that is feeding at a trash can or dumpster?